Operation: To Fool A Hawke, Chap. 2

 "What was that, String?"
 I asked.

 "Forget it, String," I insisted.
 "You're—I mean, we're not giving Airwolf up.
 Besides," I said, "as far as I'm concerned, your flying skills are still top-notch.
 I wouldn't keep flying with you if I didn't trust you with my life, just like you trust me with yours."
-And I meant it, too—every time I've flown in Airwolf, String's flying skills have always amazed me—especially that he's been able to keep them up so well, even as he's gotten...well...older.
-"So—now that that's settled, I'll say it again—we are not turning Airwolf over to the FIRM.
+And I meant it, too.
+Every time I've flown in Airwolf, String's flying skills have always amazed me—especially that he's been able to keep them up so well, even as he's gotten—well—older.
+"So, now that that's settled, I'll say it again—we are not turning Airwolf over to the FIRM.
 You understand me?"
 I hoped String could see the sparkle of laughter in my eyes, in spite of the glacial tone my voice had taken.
-Even at my worst this morning, I didn't sound that cold, I said to myself.
+Even at my worst this morning, I didn't sound that cold.
+I sure hope String doesn't get upset about that.

 "Yes, dear," String replied, shaking his head.